Yes, Yes, Nonet

-Yes, Yes, Nonet is an album by American jazz saxophonist Lee Konitz's Nonet recorded in 1979 and released on the Danish SteepleChase label.
+Yes, Yes, Nonet is an album by the American jazz band Lee Konitz Nonet, recorded in 1979 and released on the Danish SteepleChase label.

 Critical reception

+The Globe and Mail determined that "the intermediate size of the band, neither small nor big, allows its character to come as much from the personalities of its members as the instruments they play."

-Scott Yanow on Allmusic noted: "It's an excellent outing from a somewhat neglected group".
+Scott Yanow on AllMusic noted: "It's an excellent outing from a somewhat neglected group".

 Track listing

 All compositions by Jimmy Knepper except where noted.